-Sadly, not only were they both visually classic, so too was performance.
+Sadly, not only were they both visually classic but so too was their performance.
 After the W800’s discontinuation in 2016 (due to lack of Euro4 update) the marque was absent from the modern classic sector for several years.
 Meanwhile, neo-retro offerings from its rivals flourished.

 Returning to the sector in late 2017, Kawasaki markedly altered the perception of retro bikes (in performance terms) with the launch of the Z900RS.
 Seemingly, lessons had been learned from the W650 and W800 models.

 The Z900RS embodies classic style paired with modern performance.
 It borrowed the base platform of Z900 and added a few specs beyond it.
 It’s an excellently executed modern take on the1970s Z1.
 Pleasingly, it has the performance to rival many modern naked bikes of similar capacity.

 Kawasaki’s approach with the Z900RS proved hugely popular.
 Thus, it’s this same formula that the manufacturer has used in creating the latest addition to its retro model line – the Z650RS.